 By Barbara Duggan

-Barbara Duggan is director of quality management at the Glebe Centre.
+Barbara Duggan is director of quality management at The Glebe Centre long-term care home.